osg-htc/docs/docs/other/install-gwms-frontend.md

 root@host # service condor restart
 ```

-!!! warning
-    When you do a generic yum update that will update also condor, the upgrade may restore the personal condor config file that you have to remove with `rm /etc/condor/config.d/00personal_condor.config`

 !!! note
     When upgrading to GlideinWMS 3.2.7 the second schedd is removed from the default configuration.
 For a smooth transition: